Hong Kong racing tips: Jim McGrath with three selections at Happy Valley

 - Spotlight Lucky 15 tips: four horses to back on Wednesday

-- Newcastle Placepot tips: Robbie Wilders serves up his all-weather perm for the £50,000 guaranteed pool

-- The Punt Acca: Harry Wilson's three horse racing tips from Lingfield on Thursday
+- The Punt Acca: Richard Russell's three horse racing tips at Doncaster and Kempton

 - Spotlight Lucky 15 tips: four horses to back on Wednesday